mikihau/reading-notes/designing-data-intensive-applications.md

      - the cost of linearizability
           - the CAP theorem
                - when network partitioning happens (some nodes detached from network), either db is available but not linearizable/consistent, or db is linearizable but not all available
-               - e.g. think of multi leader db in separate datacenters, available but 2 dc not consistent
+               - e.g. think of multi leader db in separate datacenters, when partitioning happens, system is available but 2 datacenters are not consistent
                - e.g. for single leader db, when network is partitioned, the partition without the leader can't accept writes
+          - even RAM on CPUs isn't linearizable: one CPU changes main memory, and another reads shortly afterwards, it may not see the change, since it has cache fronting it
-          - linearizable systems' response time at least proportional to network uncertainly, so performance is a big issue
+          - linearizable systems' response time is at least proportional to the uncertain network latency, so performance is a big issue
           - most dbs don't have linearizability, some has weaker consistency models
 - ordering guarantees
-     - causality consistent: a system that obeys the rule of causality
-     - weaker than linearizability, but doesnt' have the coordination overhead, and less sensitive to network problems
      - ordering and causality
+          - causality consistency
+               - a system is causally consistent if it obeys the ordering imposed by causality, e.g. snapshot isolation provides causality consistency (can see all data precedes it)
+               - weaker than linearizability, but it doesnt' have the coordination overhead, and it less sensitive to network problems
           - causal order is not a total order
-          - total order: everything can be ordered; partial order: some items can't be ordered
+               - total order: everything can be ordered, e.g. natural numbers; partial order: some items can't be ordered, e.g. sets
+               - e.g. git's commits tracks the causal orderings, branches and merges make it not a total order
-          - a linearizable system: total order because there has to be a point where things happen atomically
+               - a linearizable system: total order because there has to be a point when each operation happens atomically
-          - a causality consistent system: partially ordered because there are concurrent requests
+               - a causality consistent system: partially ordered because you can't tell which happens before for concurrent requests
           - linearizability is stronger than causal consistency
-          - linearizable system preserves causal consistency, but performance takes a hit
+               - linearizable system automatically preserves causal consistency, but performance takes a hit
-          - causal consistency is the strongest consistency level that doesn't hurt performance when network is bad
+               - causal consistency is the strongest consistency level that doesn't hurt performance due to network delays, and available in network failures
-     - implementation for causal consistency
+          - implementation for causal consistency (for nonlinearizable systems)
-          - to preserve causality is to know which happens before which, and make sure it happens in all replicas
+               - to preserve causality, the db needs to know and track which happens before which, and make sure it happens in all replicas
-          - to know the partial ordering, similar to detecting concurrent writes, not only to single objects, but across the entire table
+               - keeping track of partial ordering can be done similar to detecting concurrent writes and serializable snapshot isolation -- needs to track which version of data is read by the application
-          - can use generalized version vectors
+               - can track this not only on single objects, but across the entire table with generalized version vectors
      - sequence number ordering
           - assign sequence numbers (a.k.a logical timestamps) to operations to create a total ordering (concurrent ones assigned arbitrarily) --> consistent with causality, especially single leader so that follower follows leader causally
           - if not single leader (either partitioned or multi/leaderless), ways to generate sequence numbers: